tarynsauer/elixir_ttt/README.md

 # ElixirTtt
 ElixirTtt is a command-line tic-tac-toe game written in Elixir, with human vs. human and human vs. computer options.
-For 'X' and 'O' players, you can select among three different player type options (human, easy computer, and unbeatable computer).
+For 'X' and 'O' players, you can select among three different player type options--human (h), easy computer (c), and unbeatable computer (a).

 ## Getting Started
 To get started with ElixirTtt: